KS2-FR/KS2.Drive/README.md

 It is similar to what webdrive© or netdrive© do.

 The software is intented to be used in conjunction with Alfresco ECM (and tested as such) but should work with any webDAV server.
+As every WebDAV implementation is different, should you encounter an issue with a specific webDAV server, please report here.

 Usage :
 -	Install the latest release of WinFSP (https://github.com/billziss-gh/winfsp/releases).
 Currently WinFsp 2017.2